 - On the other hand, Las Vegas was historically the one city that none of America's Big Four major leagues (MLB, the NFL, the NBA, and the NHL) would even consider putting a team in.
 The reason was simple: doing so would be seen as an endorsement of gambling, which the leagues regarded as corrosive to the integrity and reputation of competitive sports.
 MLB in particular had the notorious "Black Sox" scandal in 1919 that saw several players on the Chicago White Sox throw the World Series to collect on gambling bets, which nearly destroyed baseball's reputation before the rise of Babe Ruth as a superstar, and the legacy of that scandal led to the cordon sanitaire that professional sports as a whole put up around Vegas.
 For many years, it was the largest metropolitan area in the US without a professional sports team.
 However, with the spread of legal gambling to numerous locales nationwide in the 21st century, as well as online casinos and instant Fantasy Sports contests, the reasons for keeping pro sports out of Vegas made increasingly less practical sense, and in the 2010s the major leagues finally started moving into the city.

 - The Vegas Golden Knights began play in the NHL in October 2017, becoming the city's first major-league professional sports team.
+The Golden Knights defied all expectations of an expansion team in their first year by not only winning their division, but also reaching the Stanley Cup Finals; however, the Knights fell four games to one against the Washington Capitals.

 - The WNBA came to Vegas in 2018.
 The MGM Resorts casino company bought the San Antonio Stars from that city's NBA team, the Spurs, and rechristened the team as the Las Vegas Aces.
 They play at Mandalay Bay, also owned by the aforementioned MGM Resorts.